AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 12. (Verify connectivity with your controller) You are now successfully logged into CoPilot.
 To verify Copilot has connected successfully to your controller, from the CoPilot dashboard, confirm that you can see your resource inventory across all clouds in your multi-cloud network that is managed by Aviatrix Controller.
 Confirm that the inventory tiles show the number and status of each of your managed resources and the global location of your managed VPCs/VNets are represented on the geographic map.

-13. After deployment, the CoPilot virtual machine ports 31283 and 5000 will be open for any IP (0.0.0.0/0).
-It is strongly recommended to remove the 0.0.0.0 entry from the CoPilot security group for these ports and add entries for all of your gateway IP addresses as described in the next steps.
+13. After deployment, the CoPilot virtual machine ports must be open to the IPs of the gateways so that CoPilot can receive NetFlow and Syslog data from the gateways.
+See `Instance (VM) Configuration Details for CoPilot`_ for information about what entries must be in place in CoPilot security groups.
+Starting from Controller 6.8, you can use the CoPilot Security Group Management feature to enable the controller to set the required entries for existing and future gateways.

 14. (For FlowIQ feature) To use the FlowIQ feature in CoPilot, ensure that the controller is configured to forward NetFlow logs to CoPilot.